To request an application, you can call 518-853-8326 or 518-853-8279. You can also access the application in English or Spanish here:

-Pursuant to the federal CCDBG Act of 2014, regulatory changes were made to facilitate the implementation of 12-month eligibility for child care assistance regardless of a temporary change in the ongoing status of the child’s parent as working or attending a job training or educational program, or a change in family income as long as that family’s income does not exceed 85% of SMI for a family of the same size.
+Pursuant to the federal CCDBG Act of 2014, regulatory changes were made to facilitate the implementation of 12-month eligibility for child care assistance regardless of a temporary change in the ongoing status of the child’s parent as working or attending a job training or educational program, or a change in family income as long as that family’s income does not exceed State Median Income (SMI) for New York for a family of the same size.

-Districts may only redetermine a recipient’s continued eligibility when case factors indicate that a redetermination could be beneficial to the family by reducing the family share or increasing subsidy, a change has occurred which might bring the family over the eligibility threshold of 85% SMI, or at redetermination.
+Districts may only redetermine a recipient’s continued eligibility when case factors indicate that a redetermination could be beneficial to the family by reducing the family share or increasing subsidy, a change has occurred which might bring the family over the eligibility threshold of State Median Income (SMI) for New York, or at redetermination.
 Any income-based family share can only be decreased or remain stable during the 12-month eligibility period.

 The 12-month eligibility period begins with the subsidy start date, which, once approved, can be backdated as far as the date the application was received, including when the family is using an enrolled legally exempt provider.
 Once the case is approved, there cannot be a change in the eligibility period unless the case meets one of the case-closing criteria listed in 18 NYCRR 415.2(d)(4).
 If there is a change or lapse in activity other than a non-temporary cessation in work or attendance at a training or education program, the family must still receive child care as authorized for the remainder of the 12-month eligibility period.